strimaitis/Weather-App/README.md

 When you go back to the home screen, the most recently searched city that **has not been preloaded before** should present as the last searched city

 https://user-images.githubusercontent.com/33992296/228613815-69fc4599-153e-4015-a284-f23c3d612792.mov

+The stored and managed data will include cities, the most recently searched city, and images disjointly.
+This way, when you load a new city with the same weather image, for instance, it won't present the loading indicator to fetch this image since it already exists in memory by name.

 ### Refreshing Home Page